gogoneriel/nerite/README.md

         uint256 _debtChange,
         bool isDebtIncrease,
         uint256 _maxUpfrontFee
     )`:  enables a borrower to simultaneously change both their collateral and debt, subject to the resulting `ICR >= MCR` and the adjustment [CCR constraints](#critical-collateral-ratio-ccr-restrictions).
-If the adjustment incorporates a `debtIncrease`, then an `upfrontFee` is charged as per `withdrawBold`.
+If the adjustment incorporates a `debtIncrease`, then an `upfrontFee` is charged as per `withdrawUsdn`.

 - `adjustUnredeemableTrove(
         uint256 _troveId,
         uint256 _collChange,
         bool _isCollIncrease,
-        uint256 _boldChange,
+        uint256 _usdnChange,
         bool _isDebtIncrease,
         uint256 _upperHint,
         uint256 _lowerHint,